 Sarpagandha is also available in tablet or capsule form, which makes it much easier and more accurate dosage-wise.
 The typical dosage is 1-2 tablets or capsules daily, depending on the strength and brand.
 Tablets and capsules are a common way to control chronic problems such as high blood pressure and mental illness.
 They are easy to take and keep a constant therapeutic level in the body.

-A decoction is prepared by boiling the root of sarpagandha in water till the water is boiled off.
-This liquid is then strained and consumed.
-Decoctions are primarily for more acute illnesses like fevers or digestive disorders.
-Still, they must be constantly watched when preparing them to ensure they are being concentrated correctly.
-Now, liquid extracts are available in syrup form for easier consumption.
+A decoction is prepared by boiling the root of Sarpagandha in water until most of the water evaporates.
+The remaining liquid is then strained and consumed.
+Decoctions are typically used for acute conditions such as fevers or digestive disorders.
+They must be carefully prepared to ensure the correct concentration.
+Today, liquid extracts are also available in syrup form for easier consumption.

 The dosage of Sarpagandha (Rauvolfia serpentina) depends on the form it is taken for a person's health.
 But one should start taking Sarpagandha only under doctors.